GaetanLepage/phd-manuscript/sections/3_ssl/1_sota/0_index.typ

 Methods in this category often employ advanced signal processing or deep learning techniques to handle these challenges, relying on spatial and spectral differences between sources.
 Multi-source localization is crucial for speech separation, auditory scene analysis, and collaborative robotics applications.
 Grumiaux et al. @grumiaux_survey_2021 insist on the difficulty of the multi-source problem.
-They also highlight the connections of multi-source localization with other acoustic problems such as speaker diarization (determining _who speaks when_) or speech source separation.
+They also highlight the connections of multi-source localization with other acoustic problems such as speaker diarization (determining _who speaks when_) or speech source separation @jenrungrot_cone_2020.
 Indeed, those tasks are complementary as they can share information to enhance each one's results.
 Transitioning from single-source to multi-source localization encompasses several challenges.
 First, the overlapping signals can create ambiguities in determining which spectral features belong to which source.